Research Assistant Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for research assistants in Virginia?

 Federal contractors and research organizations are among the most active sponsors for research assistant roles in Virginia.
-Companies like Leidos, MITRE Corporation, Booz Allen Hamilton, and Noblis have documented H-1B sponsorship histories.
-University research centers at George Mason, Virginia Tech, and UVA also sponsor researchers, particularly through J-1 and H-1B pathways.
+Companies like Leidos, MITRE Corporation, Booz Allen Hamilton, and Noblis have documented H-1B visa sponsorship histories.
+University research centers at George Mason, Virginia Tech, and UVA also sponsor researchers, particularly through J-1 visa and H-1B pathways.
 Sponsorship availability varies by project funding and role type.

 Which visa types are most common for research assistant roles in Virginia?